raspberrypilearning/your-codeclub-story/en/step_5.md

 </p>

 --- task ---
-Roll the die for each bold word above, and look up your words in the table below.
+Next, roll the die for each bold word above, and look up your words in the word table below.
 Your result determines the row (1–6) from the word table.
 Higher rolls \= stranger words.
 --- /task ---